ZeusWPI/zeus.ugent.be/content/blog/21-22/fixing_rtp_pulseaudio_freebsd.md

 `pulseaudio[41410]: [(null)] sap.c: recvmsg() failed: size mismatch` made sense: receiving the SAP message failed, so the port that's supposed to receive the RTP packets never gets opened.
-After some searching for that error message in the PulseAudio codebase, this is the code that prints the errormessage:
+After some searching for that error message in the PulseAudio codebase, this is the code that prints the error message:

 <pre><code>#!c
 int pa_sap_recv(pa_sap_context *c, bool *goodbye) {